Siiep/ballBallancer/README.md

 TL;DR
 "test" folder contains unit tests.
-"src" folder is official code for the project.
+"src" folder is source code for the project.
 We might need a "dep" folder in the future.

 # Ball Ballancer